meng1994412/Quadrotor_control_and_design/README.md

 * Assemble vive sensors to the chassis of quadrotor.
 * Test sensor by reading the data.
 * Add safety control during automonous flight.
+* Add autonomous control for yaw, which have pitch axis (front of the robot) to always face in -y direction.

 Here is vive lighthouse we use: